Wen Jiabao: Public image and political influence

 Wen's public image has been criticized by Chinese dissident Yu Jie, who charged that Wen's rhetoric is insincere and empty.
 Dissidents such as Yu allege that Wen's parade of appearances on Chinese media is a carefully managed public relations campaign designed to distract people from real issues.
 They say that through use of Wen's charisma, the government hopes to showcase cosmetic solutions to much larger, systemic issues in order to placate public opinion.
 They also point out that Wen's words are rarely translated into deeds.
 On the other hand, Li Datong, a pro-democracy advocate, in an interview with the Associated Press, stated that "among the top Chinese leaders, who else speaks about democracy?
 Who else speaks about universal values and freedom?...
 Wen is the only one."
 Li believes that Wen is genuinely calling for democratic reform but he is powerless to make major decisions on the matter due to internal opposition.
 Wen's family members have also been subject to gossip and scrutiny outside of mainland China.
 Taiwanese media zoomed in on his wife's alleged personal fortunes from her jewelry business, while the Financial Times reported on a private equity firm called New Horizon Capital co-founded by Wen's son Wen Yunsong.

-When he was the head of the Chinese government, Wen Jiabao was considered to be one of the most powerful statesmen in the world.
+When he was the head of the Chinese government, Wen was considered to be one of the most powerful statesmen in the world.
 In 2006, he was named to the Time 100 list.
 In 2009, Wen was named one of ten people and the only non-American in a list compiled by ABC of people who shaped the U.S. economy the most since 2000.
 Wen also topped a list of "10 leaders to watch" in 2010 released 19 January by Eurasia Group, a global political risk research and consulting firm.
 Behind that U.S. President Barack Obama came second.
 In August 2010, Wen was named "The Man of the People" by Newsweek.
-In October 2010, Wen Jiabao was a person selected on the Time's cover that the title was "Wen's World".
+In October 2010, Wen was a person selected on the Time's cover that the title was "Wen's World".
 In 2011, Wen was ranked 14th in Forbes list of the World's Most Powerful People.

-In 2021, Chinese authorities censored a tribute that Wen Jiabao had written for his mother in the small paper Macau Herald.
+In 2021, Chinese authorities censored a tribute that Wen had written for his mother in the small paper Macau Herald.